Fleet Week: San Francisco

 For years it was common for several U.S. Navy ships to dock in San Francisco, California for a similar series of events.
 One or more fleet ships were docked as a "visit ship" for tourists to board, and the local community took in sailors for home visits; drinks were often discounted to uniformed sailors at area bars and restaurants.
 The highlight of the San Francisco Fleet Week is the Air Show on San Francisco Bay with the Blue Angels as the center of attention.
 The Air Show also features stunt planes and parachute team and Coast Guard demonstrations.
 Another highlight of the Fleet Week SF is a parade of ships under the Golden Gate Bridge.

-Blue Angels flying over the San Francisco Bay.
+Blue Angels flying over San Francisco Bay.
 Golden Gate Bridge bottom left, Alcatraz Island bottom right.

 The revived name of Fleet Week was applied to an expanded and more heavily publicized fleet visit in 1981, in conjunction with Columbus Day Weekend celebrations during the second week of October.
 Since then, the event has been held each year during the Columbus Day Weekend without a break and celebrated its 25th anniversary in 2005.
 The event is estimated to attract over one million people who watch the air show along the San Francisco Bay waterfront stretching from the Ferry Building to the Golden Gate Bridge.
 The event was canceled for 2013 due to federal budgetary issues, but was revived in 2014, and continues to be an annual event.